THE FRENCH CONNECTION (1971): A Retrospective Review

 A Triumph

-Also, this film was one of the earliest to show the stunningly visual World Trade Center.
-The completed North Tower and partially completed South Tower are seen in the background during scenes that take place at the shipyard, following Devereaux’s arrival in Manhattan, as well as during the unloading of the car.
+The film was one of the earliest to show the stunningly visual World Trade Center.
+The completed North Tower and partially completed South Tower are seen in the background during scenes that take place at the shipyard following Devereaux’s arrival in Manhattan as well as during the unloading of the car.

-The French Connection was a critical and commercial success in 1971, sweeping up eight Oscar nominations, and winning five (Best Picture, Best Director, Best Actor, Best Adapted Screenplay, Best Film Editing).
+The French Connection was a critical and commercial success in 1971.
+The film was nominated for eight Academy Awards, winning five (Best Picture, Best Director, Best Actor, Best Adapted Screenplay, Best Film Editing).
 It launched Hackman’s somewhat struggling career and for the next 30+ years, he would be an A-list star.

 Later Years

 Hackman would star in such classics as Scarecrow, The Conversation, A Bridge Too Far, Superman, Crimson Tide, and Unforgiven – for which he would win his second Oscar.
-He retired from acting in 2004, and at the age of 91, the former US Marine is still often seen riding his bike in New Mexico, where he currently resides.
+He retired from acting in 2004.
+The former US Marine passed away in 2025 from natural causes at his home in New Mexico at the age of 95.

-Roy Scheider and William Friedkin both had their careers springboard off The French Connection, with Scheider having a titanic run in the 1970s; starring in Jaws, Klute, Marathon Man, The Seven-Ups, All That Jazz, and Sorcerer, among others.
+Roy Scheider and William Friedkin both had their careers springboard off The French Connection.
+Scheider had a titanic run in the 1970s starring in Jaws, Klute, Marathon Man, The Seven-Ups, All That Jazz, and Sorcerer, among others.
 The New Jersey native would pass away in 2008, at the age of 75.

-Friedkin, after winning the Oscar, would go on to direct one of the most famous films in history, 1973’s The Exorcist, for which he was again nominated for the Oscar for Best Director.
+Friedkin, after winning the Oscar, would go on to direct one of the most famous films in history, 1973’s The Exorcist.
+He was again nominated for the Oscar for Best Director.
 He had a good run, following that up with Sorcerer, The Brinks Job, Cruising, and To Live & Die In L.A.
-He’s still going strong today at the age of 85.
+Friedkin passed away from heart failure and pneumonia in 2023 at the age of 87.